 - Balloon mortgages have a balance due in a final lump payment at the end of loan term.
 More commonly used for commercial real estate, some home buyers find benefit in a balloon mortgage.

 - Bridge mortgages can be useful for current homeowners looking to buy a new property before the current property sells.
 Normally short-term loans of a year or less bridge loan payments can be interest only until the original property sells.
 However, there is a risk that the borrow could wind up paying for two mortgages if the current home doesn’t sell in a timely manner.

 Not all lenders offer these types of mortgages, but there are circumstances when either of these options is worth an investigation.

 Benefits of working with the local lending expert

 Marc brings over 17 years of experience as a residential Loan Consultant to help individuals, families and business owners.
 A Central Coast resident for 30 years, Marc is committed to supporting the local communities through solid connections and wonderful relationships.

 Years of living, working and relaxing on the Central Coast has given Marc a deep understanding and a unique appreciation for the individuals and families who make their homes here.

-Recognizing that each customer has specific needs, Marc applies his experience, along with Caliber Home Loan’s superior in-house-local processing, underwriting and closing talents to assure a smooth loan process from application to moving in.
-Caliber Home Loans, founded in 2008, has over 5000 employees across 160 companies and generates $1.73 billion in sales.
+Recognizing that each customer has specific needs, Marc applies his experience, along with Certainty Home Lending’s superior in-house-local processing, underwriting, and closing talents to assure a smooth loan process from application to moving in.